-Emotionally Focused Therapy results in meaningful change for the long haul, not just problem solving in the immediate moment.
+Emotionally Focused Therapy: meaningful change for the long haul, not just problem solving in the immediate moment.

 Relationships form the core of human experience.
-From cradle to grave humans in nurturing and emotionally responsive relationships are happier and healthier.
+From cradle to grave humans are happier and healthier in nurturing and emotionally responsive relationships.

 The longing to connect is the motivating impetus in adult love relationships.
 But sometimes wanting and intention isn’t enough, and couples struggle.

 EFT, or Emotionally Focused Therapy, is for couples who want to break away from the cycle of arguing, blaming, silence, and frustration.
 It is for couples who want to reconnect.